 You’ve just been in a crash.
 What’s first?

 After a car accident most people are unsure of what to do first and have a long list of questions on how to proceed next.
 They wonder if they should file a claim with their insurance or with the at-fault insurance company.
 They wonder can they get a rental car, who will pay to repair the vehicle, who will pay their medical bills, who will pay their lost wages.
 All of these questions can be answered by the lawyers at Elsner Law Firm, PLLC.
 We have been helping people navigate their car accident claim in King and Snohomish Counties and throughout the state of Washington since 2007.
-Contact us to get these questions answered and to get help eliminating the stress of the situation.

 In the first few days following an automobile accident: